Nazaré Canyon: Surfing

 Praia do Norte, Nazaré (North Beach) was listed on the Guinness World Records for the biggest waves ever surfed (formed under the influence of the Nazaré Canyon).

 One of the most distinct features of this canyon is the high breaking waves it forms.
 This makes Nazaré, specifically Praia do Norte, a hotspot for big wave surfing.

-In November 2011, Hawaiian surfer Garrett McNamara surfed a record breaking giant wave: 24 m from trough to crest, at Praia do Norte, Nazaré, Portugal.
+In November 2011, Hawaiian surfer Garrett McNamara surfed a record breaking giant wave of 24 m from trough to crest at World Surf League in Nazaré.
 In January 2013, it was reported he successfully rode a wave measuring an estimated 30 m at the same location, possibly exceeding the size of his previous record-breaking wave.

-In January 2018, Hugo Vau might have smashed a world record amid claims he surfed one of the biggest waves ever seen at Nazaré, Portugal.
-The wave — nicknamed ‘Big Mama’ — was reported to be up to 35 metres high, which, if confirmed, would beat current Guinness Book of Records holder Garrett McNamara.
+In January 2018, Hugo Vau might have smashed a world record amid claims he surfed one of the biggest waves ever seen at Nazaré.
+The wave — nicknamed ‘Big Mama’ — was reported to be up to 35 metres high, which, if it had been confirmed, would have beaten then-current Guinness Book of Records holder Garrett McNamara.

-Brazilian surfer Rodrigo Koxa has officially broken the world record for the world's biggest wave ever to have been surfed, with his incredible run at Nazare beach in Portugal being recognized as a Guinness World Record.
+In 2017, Brazilian surfer Rodrigo Koxa set a new Guinness-recognized world record for the world's biggest wave ever to have been surfed, with his run at Nazare.
 In May 2018, the World Surf League confirmed this achievement at its Big Wave Awards in Santa Monica, California, with the official height of the wave registered at 24.38 m.

+In 2020, Sebastian Steudtner set a new record at Nazaré, riding a 26.2 m wave.
+This record was accepted by Guinness and the World Surf League, and remains the world record as of 2026.

-On February 11, 2020, at Praia do Norte in Nazaré, Portugal, Maya Gabeira broke the record for the biggest wave ever surfed by a woman on a record-setting wave measuring 73.5 ft, besting her own previous world record of 68 feet.
+On February 11, 2020, at Nazaré, Maya Gabeira broke the record for the biggest wave ever surfed by a woman on a record-setting wave measuring 73.5 ft, besting her own previous world record of 68 feet.
 The 73.5-foot wave she surfed on February 11 in Nazaré was the largest wave surfed by anyone that year, earning Gabeira the WSL's 2020 women's XXL Biggest Wave Award.
 By contrast, that year's men's XXL Biggest Wave Award winner, Kai Lenny, rode a 70-foot wave.